kpate519/SparkHacks/README.md

 ### **How did we come up with this idea?**
 We started by thinking about the daily challenges of college life, focusing on the importance of hydration and sustainability.
-After realizing how hard it can be to find a water refill station, especially when filters are broken, we decided to address this need with a **real-time filter status** and **location-based service**.
+After realizing how hard it can be to find a water refill station, especially when filters are broken.
+We decided to include a map of all the water refill stations on campus.

 ---

 ### **Instructions on how to run our project**
 (Include simple steps here based on your setup, such as cloning the repo, opening in Xcode, or installing dependencies.)
+- Clone repo from Github
+- Open in XCode
+- Select the scheme and target device
+- Run the app by clicking on the play icon

 ---